desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 > {@include abstract}

+#### Summary

+- Events are used to communicate between managed objects.
+- Events are _emitted_ by {@link objects managed objects}, and can be handled by _listeners_, _observers_, or _attached_ parent objects.
+Observers can also be used to handle property changes.
+- _Change events_ are used to signal that an object has changed state in some way.
+- _View events_ are emitted by UI components and can be _delegated_ or handled by activity or view composite classes.

 ## Overview {#overview}

 In a Desk app, events are used to communicate between different {@link objects managed objects}.
 Once an object **emits** an event, it can be handled either by a listener function (callback), an observer (see below), or an attached parent object.